avinashkranjan/Amazing-Python-Scripts/Coderforces_Problem_Scrapper/README.md

-# Save any Problem Statement you like from Codeforces as a PDF.
+# Save any number of Problem Statement you like from Codeforces as a PDF.

-This python script will let you download Problem Statements from Codeforces and save them as a pdf file.
+This python script will let you download any number of Problem Statements from Codeforces and save them as a pdf file.
 The script uses Selenium Webdriver and fpdf library.
 Selenium is used with Chrome Webdriver, so having Chrome browser is a requirement.

 ## Setting up: